Mohammed Rahmatullah: Coaching career

 Rahmatullah joined EPIDC in 1963 as a sports welfare officer-cum-coach.
 He helped the club enter the Dhaka First Division League in 1966 following consecutive promotions.
 He led the club to the league title in both 1967 and 1970.

 In 1969, Rahmatullah acted as caretaker head coach of the Pakistan national team at the 1969 RCD Cup in place of national team official coach Mohammad Amin.
-Five years later, he again took the head coach role of the Pakistan national team for the 1974 Asian Games.
-He was also member of the coaching staff of Pakistan at the 1974 RCD Cup at the beginning of the year.
+Five years later, he again took the head coach role of the Pakistan national team for the 1974 RCD Cup, and later the 1974 Asian Games.

-Personal life
+Personal life and death

 In May 1969, Rahmatullah's older brother, Mohammed Azmatullah, died in Hyderabad, Deccan.

 On 12 March 2014, Rahmatullah was admitted to a hospital in California for an open heart surgery.

+Rahmatullah died in Los Angeles on 3 December 2025, at the age of 87.